-Preliminary Announcement - showing photos of the guitar before start of restoration - ready to go "In the Workshop" for restoration & available to "pre-order"!
+Restoration to be Completed Listing - fully restored the prices will be £459.00 - meantime, showing photos of the 1960 H7026 guitar before start of restoration - ready to go "In the Workshop" for restoration & available to "pre-order"!
+The earlier produced H8286 version is very similar.

 This is a much rarer 1960 Airline branded variant of the long-running Stella H929, in continuous production by Harmony from 1945 to 1970, without major changes.
 Airline was the brand of the guitars sold through Montgomery Ward mail order, for which Harmony made large many guitars, based on their own branded models.